CMDBrew/adminterface/website/docs/intro.md

 ## Design Principles
 - **Keep it the same** - This gem extends the functionalities of ActiveAdmin, so all the features within ActiveAdmin should work as expected.
-- **Intuitive** - Developers should not feel overwhelmed when looking at the project directory of an ActiveAdmin Bootstrap project.
+- **Intuitive** - Developers should not feel overwhelmed when looking at the project directory of an ActiveAdminBootstrap project.
 It should look intuitive and easy to build on top of while using familiar approaches.
 - **Customizable** - Common components defaults will be provided, but developers should have the options to override them.
 - **Not from scratch** - It is not efficient for Developers to be building the same components from scratch for every project.
 - **DRY and clean** - Don't repeat yourself and keep codes clean